 While prized for their delicate flavor, the Dungeness crab’s taste will depend on a variety of factors, such as the saltiness of the water where it was caught, how it was processed, and how it will be cooked.
 The claw and leg meat will have a more intense flavor than large body pieces, so ask your provider about sourcing dates and harvesting methods before you buy.

-If you want to buy live Dungeness crabs, do your best to ensure they are active and responsive.
+If you want to buy Dungeness crab, do your best to ensure they are active and responsive.
 Fresh crabs should be clean with most parts intact, have a bright orange-red shell, and have no fishy or unpleasant smell.
-Dungeness crabs are usually sold as fresh clusters, live, fresh meat, fresh sections, whole cooked, and frozen (parts, meat, and whole).
+Dungeness crabs are usually sold as fresh clusters, live, fresh Dungeness crab meat, fresh sections, whole Dungeness crab cooked, and frozen (parts, meat, and whole).
 At a 25% yield, Dungeness crabs have a lower meat content than other crustaceans of comparable size.
 Use this metric when buying for your next meal.

 - Learn more about cooking the different types of crab on our main page for buying crab.